 Docaro

-A photorealistic image of a young adult couple in a modern UK apartment, smiling and shaking hands with a real estate agent, symbolizing the start of a new tenancy agreement, with subtle UK elements like a Union Jack flag in the background or typical British home decor.
+A photorealistic image of a professional adult shaking hands with a real estate agent in a modern UK apartment, symbolizing the signing of a tenancy agreement, with subtle British elements like a Union Jack flag in the background.
+No children visible.

 Create legally compliant lodger agreements in the UK quickly and efficiently with our innovative AI tool.